 Fisheries Less than Significant with Mitigation Less than Significant with Mitigation - Best Management Practices (BMPs) would be implemented to address turbidity and are discussed in Section 3.5.6.
 Conditions of the NMFS BO will be followed.
 Additional mitigation measures listed in Section 3.7.6 of the ARCF GRR EIS/EIR and SREL Contract 2 SEA/SEIR.
-Special Status Species Less than Significant with Mitigation Less than Significant with Mitigation VELB: Up to 5 shrubs Cuckoo: 2.75 acres of riparian habitat Mitigation per the terms of the Biological Opinions.
-Replace habitat for species either on- site or in close proximity to lost habitat.
+Special Status Species Less than Significant with Mitigation Less than Significant with Mitigation VELB: Up to 5 shrubs Cuckoo: 3.2 acres of riparian habitat Mitigation per the terms of the Biological Opinions.
+Replacement habitat for species will be provided at the Beach Stone Lakes Mitigation Site.
 Implement BMPs discussed in Section 3.5.6 and conservation measures in the BOs during construction to prevent mortality.
 Compensatory mitigation at the Beach Stone Lakes Mitigation Site.
 Follow recommendations in the 2017 USFWS Framework for Assessing Impacts to the Valley Elderberry Longhorn Beetle.
 Additional mitigation measures listed in Section 3.8.6 of the ARCF GRR EIS/EIR and in the SREL Contract 1-3 SEA/EIRs.
 Cultural Resources Significant Less than Significant with Mitigation - Preparation and implementation of a Programmatic Agreement, Historic Properties Management Plan, and Historic Properties Treatment Plans.
 Resolve Adverse Effects through a Programmatic Agreement and Historic Properties Treatment Plan.
 Prepare an Archaeological Discovery Plan and an Archaeological Monitoring Plan.
 Conduct Cultural Resources Awareness Training.
 Implement Procedures for Discovery of Cultural Material.